• トップページ

 Transportation

-The schedule is determined according to the skills of the participants.
+The detailed studio schedule is adjusted according to the experience level and goals of each participant.

-Book your dates using the web application form.
+Application ProcessPlease reserve your preferred dates through the online application form.

 • Materials (clay, glaze, etc.)